John Nagl: Post-military career

 Nagl served on the Defense Policy Board, which advises the Secretary of Defense, Deputy Secretary of Defense and Under Secretary of Defense for Policy.
 He is also a life member of the Council on Foreign Relations.
 He taught in the Security Studies Program at Georgetown University in 2009 and is a visiting professor in the war studies department at King's College London.
 In January 2012, he was named the inaugural Minerva Chair at the US Naval Academy, where he joined the history department at the Naval Academy and conducted research on the relationship between culture and warfare.
 He taught a course on the history of counterinsurgency to midshipmen at the Naval Academy.

 Dr. Nagl is an Advisory Board Member of Spirit of America, a 501(c)(3) organization that supports the safety and success of Americans serving abroad and the local people and partners they seek to help.

 Already notable in military circles, his public profile was further raised with an interview on Comedy Central's The Daily Show in August 2007.
 He was also interviewed with fellow counterinsurgency experts Lewis Sorley and Conrad Crane on the Charlie Rose show about the similarities between counterinsurgency during the Iraq and Vietnam Wars in March 2006.

 Nagl was appointed as headmaster of The Haverford School in August 2012.

-In October 2016, the Philadelphia Inquirer reported that according to court documents, Nagl had found marijuana in his son's backpack and, as punishment, had confiscated it along with the boy's cellphone.
-Two days later, he discovered the items missing from where he had hidden them and found his son using the phone in a bathroom of the family home.
-When he attempted to take back the phone, the son refused to hand it over; as Nagl took the phone from his son's hands, the boy "re-engaged in a physical altercation," so Nagl "put his son in a chokehold to end the altercation quickly."
-Nagl's attorney, Robert Keller, told the Inquirer that "the facts showed that the parent took appropriate steps to discipline a child who was acting inappropriately" and that Nagl was "hoping to return [as headmaster] as quickly as possible."
-He was re-instated later that week and has since continued his work as headmaster.
-On October 20, 2016, Delaware County, Pennsylvania, District Attorney John Whelan wrote in a one-paragraph statement that there was "insufficient evidence" to proceed with prosecution and that a charge against Nagl had being dropped.

 In 2020, Nagl published an op-ed encouraging military action if President Donald Trump refused leaving office at the end of his constitutional term.
+Following the op-ed, Nagl apologized for writing the op-ed, which accurately predicted street protests and a troublesome transition of power following the election, and resigned from the headmaster position.
+While some parents speculated that the Haverford School forced Nagl to resign for political reasons, Nagl and the board of trustees maintained that it was Nagl's decision.